mantidproject/mantid/docs/source/algorithms/SplineInterpolation-v1.rst

 be set to the first and last value of the WorkspaceToInterpolate, respectively.
 This applies only for the OutputWorkspace and for example not for the workspace of derivatives, where all y values outside of the interpolation range will be zero.
+The input workspaces require strictly ascending x values.
+In case of unsorted x values, workspaces containing point data will be sorted and a warning appears in the Results Log window.
+However, only the x values will be sorted for histogram workspaces.

 If multiple spectra are defined in the WorkspaceToInterpolate workspace, they will all be interpolated against the first spectra in WorkspaceToMatch.

-Optionally, the algorithm can perform a linear interpolation, if the WorkspaceToMatch contains two points exactly.
+The algorithm can perform a linear interpolation, if the WorkspaceToMatch contains two points exactly.

 Optionally, this algorithm can also calculate the first and second